apache/bookkeeper/site/docs/latest/getting-started/concepts.md

 ```

 For example, ledger 0000000001 is split into three parts, 00, 0000, and 00001, and stored in znode `/{ledgers_root_path}/00/0000/L0001`.
 Each znode could have as many 10,000 ledgers, which avoids the problem of the child list being larger than the maximum ZooKeeper packet size (which is the [limitation](https://issues.apache.org/jira/browse/BOOKKEEPER-39) that initially prompted the creation of the hierarchical ledger manager).

+### Flat ledger manager

+> deprecated since 4.7.0, not recommand now.

+The *flat ledger manager*, implemented in the [`FlatLedgerManager`](../../api/javadoc/org/apache/bookkeeper/meta/FlatLedgerManager.html) class, stores all ledgers' metadata in child nodes of a single ZooKeeper path.
+The flat ledger manager creates [sequential nodes](https://zookeeper.apache.org/doc/trunk/zookeeperProgrammers.html#Sequence+Nodes+--+Unique+Naming) to ensure the uniqueness of the ledger ID and prefixes all nodes with `L`.
+Bookie servers manage their own active ledgers in a hash map so that it's easy to find which ledgers have been deleted from ZooKeeper and then garbage collect them.

+The flat ledger manager's garbage collection follow proceeds as follows:

+* All existing ledgers are fetched from ZooKeeper (`zkActiveLedgers`)
+* All ledgers currently active within the bookie are fetched (`bkActiveLedgers`)
+* The currently actively ledgers are looped through to determine which ledgers don't currently exist in ZooKeeper.
+Those are then garbage collected.
+* The *hierarchical ledger manager* stores ledgers' metadata in two-level [znodes](https://zookeeper.apache.org/doc/current/zookeeperOver.html#Nodes+and+ephemeral+nodes).